D-Pow/PrimeNumberGenerator/README.md

 # PrimeNumberGenerator
-Simple GUI for generating lists of prime numbers
+Simple GUI for generating lists of prime numbers, written in Java